survivejs/webpack-book/manuscript/loading/04_javascript.md

 There are other possible [*.babelrc* options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
 Like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

 Sometimes you want to use experimental features that fit your project.
 Although you can find a lot of them within so-called stage presets, it's a good idea to enable them one by one and even organize them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it's better to document the features you are using well.

+Babel isn't the only option although it's the most popular one.
+[Buble](https://buble.surge.sh) by Rich Harris is another compiler worth checking out.
+There's experimental [buble-loader](https://www.npmjs.com/package/buble-loader) that allows you to use it with webpack.
+Buble doesn't support ES2015 modules, but that's not a problem as webpack provides that functionality.

 ## Babel Presets and Plugins